anima-wg/brski-cloud/anima-brski-cloud.md

 The use of an EST-Server instead of a BRSKI Registrar may mean that not all the EST options required by [BRSKI] may be available and hence this option may not support all BRSKI deployment cases.
 For example, certificates to enroll into an ACP [RFC8994] needs to include an AcpNodeName (see [RFC8994], Section 6.2.2), which non-BRSKI capable EST-Servers may not support.

+Protocol details for this use case are provided in {{voucher2EST}}.

 # Architecture